Going To College With a Learning Disability

 An individualized education program (IEP) is a program where students with a learning disability have specialized instruction that can assist in their learning.
 An IEP can take the form of specialized instructions (such as having a teacher’s aide read assignment instructions aloud) or using technology that can help the student cope with their learning disability.

-Though it is not required for students hoping to go to college with a learning disability to disclose that they have an IEP, it might be helpful to do research about the schools you want to attend before starting the application process.
+Though it is not required for students hoping to go to college with a learning disability to disclose that they have an IEP, it might be helpful to research the schools you want to attend before starting the application process.

 Does Having a 504 Plan Affect College Admissions?